 The registration form is available below.
-We are required to collect basic information, any medical condition they may have and their guardian contact information.
-Your mobile number will be used for short announcements that we make during our terms and your email will be added to the parents mailing list for more official news about the group and activities.
+We are required to collect basic information about your child, any medical condition they may have and their guardian contact information.
+When your child has been granted a place, your email will be added to the parents mailing list for more official news about the group and activities.
 You will be sent details on how to join the Parents Whatsapp group which is used for short announcements such as changes to timing or venue, so it is very important to join when you are sent the link.

 Note that we have a legal requirement to delete your child’s record at the end of each year with the exception of their badge achievements.
 So even if you have already registered your child last year, we need the information again.

-In the event where a waiting list is in place, you will be notified post registration of when your child can join.
+In the event where a waiting list is in place, you will be notified during the August/January registration phase of when your child can join.

 The fees this year has been fixed at £85 per child and no joining fee.
 If joining partway through the term in January, the fee will be reduced to £65.
 Should you have special circumstances and wish to ask for a reduction or exemption, then please contact the Group Scout Leader directly.